 The benefits of LoRa can be further enhanced by adding satellite connectivity.
 An example is EchoStar Mobile, which uses LoRa and LoRaWAN-compatible technologies as central elements in its pan-European satellite IoT network.

-The solution offers rapid two-way communication that is always available, combined with a very high data capacity.
+The leak detection with satellite solution offers rapid two-way communication that is always available, combined with a very high data capacity.
 This means that however large the water distribution network, and however many flow meters need to be monitored, water managers will always be able to get the data they need to monitor and control leaks.